Chrissiku/100-days-of-javascript/breakout_game/readme.md

 ```sh
 npm run build
 ```
 ## Demo App

-The demo app is a very simple Joke generator.
+The demo app is a very simple Breakout game.
 Replace with your own code and install other packages as needed

 - index.js (main javascript)
-- template.html (template)
+- index.html (template)
 - styles/main.scss (styles)